 Investors were pitched attractive returns offered GPB and the broker-dealers who offered the GPB Funds.
-Brokers, however, were motivated by the 8% commission for selling GPB funds.
+Now investors are crying investment fraud and there are a number of GPB Capital lawsuits pending.
+It appears that brokers were motivated by the 8% commission for selling GPB funds.
 It now appears like agents received over $100 million in commissions.

 According to its website,” GPB Capital is a New York-based alternative asset management company focusing on getting income-producing private businesses.”
 Of note, GPB has a strong focus on the “automotive retail” sector.
 Since 2013, GPB increased $1.3 billion from investors in its GPB Automotive Portfolio and GPB Holdings II funds (“GPB Funds”).